Home > Articles > Built on Integrity, Not Incentives

 We do not accept sponsorships, referral fees, or affiliate commissions.
 Period.

 Most consulting firms and professional communities are sustained in some way by monetized vendor relationships.
-Whether it’s through direct sponsorships, referral kickbacks, or substantial payments exchanged for preferential treatment, the result is the same.
+Whether it’s through direct sponsorships, referral fees, or substantial payments exchanged for preferential treatment, the result is the same.
 Even when those payments aren’t a firm’s primary revenue stream, they set the tone.
 They introduce an unspoken obligation.
 And they compromise the integrity of the relationship.

 We’ve chosen a different path.